ssdollxx/tuya-zigbee-switch/docs/porting_to_new_device.md

 - `R`: Relay
 - `I`: Indicator LED (for switches that have per button led)
 - `i`: Change image_type for OTA (to migrate device to firmware for another device)
+- `M`: Force momentary mode and hide this setting from Z2M.
+Usefull for devices that are complete switches, i.e. have buttons built-in.

 Next, two characters specify the pin name, e.g., `A4` or `C2`, as described in the [Tuya docs](https://developer.tuya.com/en/docs/iot/zt-series-module?id=Kaiuym8ctid7k).